ThatSoulyGuy/MoBends/README.md

 them is to build and run the project using IntelliJ IDEA.
 It seems to build everything from source, as opposed to the `./gradlew runClient` and `./gradlew runServer` scripts, which fail at bootup.

+### Troubleshooting
+- IntelliJ freaks out and can't find symbols in the project, but compiles fine.
+    - `File > Invalidate Caches/Restart` works like a charm <3

 ## Creating addons
 Addons are a way to extend the functionality of Mo' Bends, e.g. adding support for new mobs.

-There's an example addon that I set up a while back, but the sources for CustomNPCs are not longer available, which makes it impossible to use.
+There's an example addon that I set up a while back, but the sources for CustomNPCs are no longer available, which makes it impossible to use.
 I'm looking for a replacement soon.

 [CustomNPCs Support Addon](https://github.com/mobends/mobends-addon-customnpcs)